pampatzoglou/provision-validators/roles/admin/README.md

 This role manages system administration tasks, monitoring, and secure access for validator nodes, with a focus on hardening and configuration.

+## New Features

+### Resource Monitoring
+- Comprehensive resource monitoring with configurable thresholds
+- Alerts via Slack and email
+- Integration with Grafana Agent for detailed metrics

 ## Features

 - UFW firewall configuration